iPTF16geu through the lens of thermonuclear explosion models: Analysis

 In \Cref{fig:norm_lc}, we show the light curves of iPTF16geu compared against our models transformed to the observer frame of the SN ($z = 0.409$).
 Observed light curves of iPTF16geu have been corrected for the lensing magnification and extinction values presented by \cite{Dhawan2019}.
 These values were calculated assuming a normal SNe Ia template \citep{hsiao2007}, but the uncertainty in magnification and the effect of $K$-corrections make the light curves appear slightly brighter compared to most normal SNe~Ia.
 In \Cref{sec:new_dust_estimates} we calculate the specific magnification and extinction parameters for each model that best reproduce the observations.
 The peak magnitudes and decline rates in each band for our models and iPTF16geu are given in \Cref{tab:models}.
 For those bands without observations around peak, we fit the light curve using the SALT3 template assuming a fixed time of maximum in the $B$-band from \cite{goobar--17}.
 The error bars account for systematic errors arising from observations, lensing magnification estimates, and extinction uncertainties, as well as statistical errors from the template fitting.

 The $r$-band is the best sampled band for iPTF16geu and corresponds to an effective wavelength of $\sim4\,400$~\AA\, in the rest-frame, which is close to the rest-frame $g$-band.
 We find the peak magnitude in this band to be $M_r$ = $-20.2\pm0.2$.
-As expected, the N5def model is significantly fainter than iPTF16geu, with $M_r$ = $-18.38$.
+As expected, the N150def model is significantly fainter than iPTF16geu, with $M_r$ = $-18.9$.
 All other models produce similar $r$-band peak absolute magnitudes to iPTF16geu within the uncertainty.
-Despite similar peak magnitudes, the models show significant variations in their decline rates.
-The $r$-band light curve of iPTF16geu has a decline rate of $\Delta m_{15,r} = 0.6\pm 0.11$, which is slower than predicted by the N10 model ($\Delta m_{15,r} = 0.84$).
-The DDC6, PDDEL1, and SCH7p0 models all predict broadly similar decline rates in agreement with iPTF16geu ($\Delta m_{15,r}$ = 0.49 -- 0.58).
-Unsurprisingly, the N5def model shows a much greater decline, with $\Delta m_{15,r} = 1.31$.
-While the N5def deflagration model shows a fast decline, we note that this model also predicts the presence of a luminous, bound remnant after the explosion.
+The $r$-band light curve of iPTF16geu has a decline rate of $\Delta m_{15,r} = 0.60\pm 0.11$, which is slower than predicted by the N10 model ($\Delta m_{15,r} = 0.84$).
+The DDC6, PDDEL1, GCD\_r51d4 and SCH7p0 models all predict broadly similar decline rates in agreement with iPTF16geu ($\Delta m_{15,r}$ = 0.49 -- 0.65).
+While the N150def deflagration model shows a faster decline ($\Delta m_{15,r} = 0.81$), we note that this model also predicts the presence of a luminous, bound remnant after the explosion.
 The inclusion of this remnant in radiative transfer simulations slows the overall light curve evolution and may produce decline rates more similar to iPTF16geu \citep{Kromer2013, Callan}.
+The M11\_05 model also exhibits a faster decline than iPTF16geu in this band, with $\Delta m_{15,r}$ = 0.84.

 The observer-frame $i$-band corresponds to approximately the rest-frame $V$-band.
 Here, we estimate a peak absolute magnitude of $M_i = -19.9 \pm 0.2$ and decline rate of $\Delta m_{15,i} = 0.44\pm 0.10$ for iPTF16geu.
 This is in agreement with the DDC6 and PDDEL1 models.
 The SCH7p0 pure detonation model also has a comparable $i$-band magnitude ($M_i = -20.1$), but declines faster ($\Delta m_{15,i} = 0.61$).
-The N10 and M11\_05 models are both slightly brighter than iPTF16geu ($M_i = -20.3$ and $-20.5$, respectively) and decline faster ($\Delta m_{15,i} = 0.69$ and 0.63, respectively).
-Again, the N5def model shows the most prominent disagreement with a faster decline rate ($\Delta m_{15,i} = 0.86$) and being 1.4~mag fainter at peak.
+The N10, GCD\_r5d14, and M11\_05 models are slightly brighter than iPTF16geu ($M_i = -20.3$, $-20.6$ and $-20.5$, respectively) and decline faster ($\Delta m_{15,i} = 0.69$, 0.61 and 0.63, respectively).
+In this case, the N150def model shows a comparable decline rate ($\Delta m_{15,i} = 0.49$), but remains 0.6~mag fainter at peak.